SkibaPaweIT/SkibaPaweIT/README.md

 ```diff
 Spring: : Currently working on it!
 Check out my practice repositories:
 ```
+!!!IMPORTANT!!!
+Currently reading JavaKompendium programisty from Oracle wrote by Herbert Schildt and learning for exams.
+No progress here for a while.
   * My first big project  (Work in progress):
    	* [Polski Punish](https://github.com/SkibaPaweIT/PROJECT_Polski_Punish) ✨
   * Some practice exercises: